o3de/o3de.org/content/docs/userguide/ai-auto-disable.md

+description: ' Use the auto-disable feature in &ALYlong; to control updates. '
+slug: ai-auto-disable
+title: Auto-Disable
+---
 # Auto\-Disable<a name="ai-auto-disable"></a>

  You can save CPU time by not updating distant AI agents\.
 Use the auto\-disable feature to controlled updates either on a per\-AI basis or globally\.